amatveiakin/polykit/HOWTO.md

 1. Install Python3.
 Note that PyPy has better performance than the default (CPython) interpreter.
 2. Do one of the two:
-   * Install Bazel: https://bazel.build/.
+   * Install Bazelisk: https://bazel.build/install/bazelisk.
 If running Python code via Bazel, it will take care of the dependencies.
    * Install dependencies manually, namely “sortedcontainers” module.
      For CPython via PyPI: `pip install sortedcontainers` (you may need to